EPIC-Campus-LPS/sql-and-java-mariev718/README.md

 ## Part 1: Creating a SQL Database
 1. Turn `top_sellers.csv` into a database
 2. List the steps to set up your SQL database here:
+    1. Select 'Database' from the top menu, then select 'Connect to Database' and then 'OK'
+   2. Select a default schema and create a new table under it (right click on 'Tables')
+   3. Create the columns and then select apply
+   4. Then right-click on the new table on the left menu
+   5. Select 'Table Data Import Wizard' and import the CSV

 ## Part 2: Java to SQL
 1. Choose a dataset with multiple tables off [Kaggle](https://www.kaggle.com/)